top of page

 What about insurance and liability for theft or damage to our possessions or injury to us?

-You are responsible for obtaining trip cancellation, accident and illness insurance coverage, and insurance for your personal possessions.
+You are responsible for obtaining accident and illness insurance coverage, and insurance for your personal possessions.
 Check with your insurance carrier before you leave, because these things may already be covered by your health and homeowner's policies.
 We cannot be responsible for damage to or theft of renters' personal property or personal injury or death of renters or their guests.

 GETTING AROUND THE NEIGHBORHOOD: